Momellouky/jobme/README.md

 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── figures        <- Generated graphics and figures to be used in │
+├── script             <- Flask API that exposes a model via an endpoint │
+├── webui              <- Web user interface to interact with the model API
+│
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`